 - Dedicated Christian

-Sugar can be a challenge.
-Brown or white sweetener for guests?
-Should it come in a bowl, with a shared spoon or stirrers instead?
-Is it proper to provide individual spoons at each place setting?
+Brown or white sweetener for coffee guests?
+Should it come in a bowl with a shared spoon, or independent stirrers instead?
 What if the coffee is too strong, or not strong enough?
-Milk or cream or both?
+Milk, cream, or both?
 What if the discussion turns political while they’re drinking the coffee?
-There should be a quick go-to topic just in case.
-Tea must be made available too.
-Artificial sweetener?
-Yes, some people are on diets.
+There should be a safe, go-to topic in case of an emergency.
+Oh yes, tea must be made available too.
+What about artificial sweeteners?
+Some people are on diets and would be offended if that wasn’t made available.

-It’s difficult to be Sam.
+It’s challenging to be Sam.